nikku/talks/2025-no-refactoring-issues/index.md

 ---

-#### Refactoring keeps the system fit for purpose, and the velocity in check.
+#### Refactoring keeps the system fit for purpose and the velocity in check.

 ---